element-hq/policies/docs/matrix-org/code_of_conduct.md

 - The date and time of the incident (or start of incident).
 - Any additional information that may be helpful.

-After filing a report, a representative will contact you personally, review the incident, follow up with any additional questions, and make a decision as to how to respond.
+After filing a report you will receive an automated response confirming delivery of your report.
+Typically, we do not answer abuse reports unless we require further clarification.

 If the person who is harassing you is part of the response team, they will recuse themselves from handling your incident.
 If the complaint originates from a member of the response team, it will be handled by a different member of the response team.
 We will respect confidentiality requests for the purpose of protecting victims of abuse.

+You are also able to report abusive content via your chosen Matrix client, by clicking the event in question and selecting report.
+Please note these reports go to your homeserver administrator.

+We use [Mjolnir](https://github.com/matrix-org/mjolnir) to handle the moderation of rooms under this Code of Conduct, via the bot @administrator:matrix.org.
+Please note that pinging this account, or any other staff accounts, is not the appropriate reporting mechanism.
+Repeated in-room reports might result in moderation action.

 |